 Appellant challenged the constitutionality of the Federal Anti-Lottery Act (Act), 28 Stat.
 963 (1895), after he was charged with conspiracy to violate the Act by carrying lottery tickets from one state to another using a freight company.
+He insists that the carrying of lottery tickets is not commerce which Congress had the power to regulate.
 The lower court denied appellant's writ of habeas corpus, holding that the Act was not a restraint on appellant's liberties.

-On appeal, the Court affirmed and held that lottery tickets were subjects of traffic among those who trade in them and thus, that the carriage of such tickets by independent carriers from one state to another involved interstate commerce.
+The Court held that lottery tickets were subjects of traffic among those who trade in them and thus, that the carriage of such tickets by independent carriers from one state to another involved interstate commerce.
 The Court also held that such carriage was subject to regulation by Congress under the Commerce Clause of the United States Constitution.
 Since the Commerce Clause granted Congress plenary authority over interstate commerce, it was within Congress' power to invoke the Act and prohibit carriage of such tickets among states.